 C8.
-Telephone and e-mail address: GUDP-secretariat and ICROFS for corresponding purposes.
-C9.
-Applicatio this partic State the total amount for which the project participant has applied.
-The amount should cover all the activities (research, development and demonstration) that the project participant will participate in - up to three amounts, if the participant engages in all three activity types.
+Telephone and e-mail GUDP-secr purposes. etariat and ICROF S for corresponding this participant: applied.
+The (research, or participant) otal amount for which the project participant has ne amount should cover all the activities development and demonstration) that the project will participate in - up to three amounts, if the engages in all three activity types.
 C10.
-Starting date: • C11.
+Starting date: Expected starting date for the project - 1 January 2022 at the earliest.
+C11.
 End date: Expected end date.
 Please be aware that it may be necessary to allot time for the preparation of reporting.
 The project period must be max 4 years.

+Applicant's confirmation

-Applicant's co onfirmation By his/he time - ap informatio The appli case of s funding g applicant The appli C12.
-Applicant's confirmation: By his/her signature, the financial controller confirms the budget and - at the same time - approves that the company/institution participates in the project, cf. the information provided.
+C12.
+Applicant's confirmation:

+By his/her signature, the financial controller confirms the budget and - at the same time - approves that the company/institution participates in the project, cf. the information provided.

 The applicant is under the obligation to inform the GUDP-secretariat immediately in case of significant changes to the information submitted; thus including additional funding granted for the entire project or parts of the project by other parties, of which the applicant had no knowledge at the time when the application was submitted.

-The applicant hereby confirms that all data and information provided in the application material are correct, and that all indicated green and financial effects are on provided may b or assessment of e published on the applications'.
-Date: Signers name/s tamp: Signature:
+The applicant hereby confirms that all data and information provided in the application material are correct, and that all indicated green and financial effects are estimated in the best possible way.

+Please notice that some of the information provided may be published on the Internet, cf. the call section 'Procedure for assessment of applications'.

+Date: Signers name/stamp: Signature: